szymszp563/exceptional-application/README.md

 # exceptional-application
 Application which presents some methods of exception handling.
 Program uses spring framework and swagger libraries.
 Spring boot starts application on embedded tomcat server allowing to use application on browser.
 Usage of swagger gives graphical documentation and UI for testing endpoints.
-Each endpoint is responsible to present different method of exception handling.
+Each endpoint is responsible for presenting different method of exception handling.
 Project consists of two controllers first - StandardExceptionController presents various exception handling methods in pure java, second - RestExceptionController presents various exception with usage of spring framework.
 Every method is describe at swagger.

 To run program:
 1. download run-exceptional-application.jar